|

 representational aspect.

-evidence that the comparison between the Word and God in
+This is clear precedent that the comparison between the Word and God in

-John 1:1 is also representational.
+John 1:1 may also be representational.

 Therefore, I hope you realize that you haven’t refuted my statements.